Ultimate Guide to Sprinter Van Conversion Layouts

 170WB Sprinter Van Conversion Layouts

-For these layouts there is on more question to consider compared to the 144WB.
+For these layouts the extra 3.5ft of buildable space allows for 2 more questions to consider compared to the 144WB.

-Here are the three main questions to decide
+Here are the 4 main questions to decide:

 Do you want an indoor shower or not?